-At the Centre for Ecopsychology and Wellbeing, we take an evidence based approach to highlight the links between Nature, people and wellbeing.
+At the International Centre for Ecopsychology, we take an evidence based approach to highlight the links between Nature, people and wellbeing.

 Marselle, Irvine and Warber (2014) undertook a large-scale study examining group walks in nature and multiple aspects of wellbeing.
 They found that group walks in nature were associated with significantly lower depression, perceived stress and negative affect, as well as enhanced positive affect and mental wellbeing,